rciam/rciam-docs/docs/developer/guide-for-sps.md

 ### Claims

-The OpenAIRE Login UserInfo Endpoint is an OAuth 2.0 Protected Resource that returns specific information about the authenticated End-User as Claim Values.
+The OpenAIRE AAI UserInfo Endpoint is an OAuth 2.0 Protected Resource that returns specific information about the authenticated End-User as Claim Values.
 To obtain the requested Claims about the End-User, the Client makes a request to the UserInfo Endpoint using an Access Token obtained through OpenID Connect Authentication.
-The scopes associated with the Access Token used to access the OpenAIRE Login UserInfo Endpoint will determine what Claims will be released.
+The scopes associated with the Access Token used to access the OpenAIRE AAI UserInfo Endpoint will determine what Claims will be released.
 These Claims are represented by a JSON object that contains a collection of name and value pairs for the Claims.

-The following scope values can be used to request Claims from the OpenAIRE Login UserInfo Endpoint:
+The following scope values can be used to request Claims from the OpenAIRE AAI UserInfo Endpoint:

 <!-- markdownlint-disable line-length no-inline-html -->